clanker-devco/v4-pool-extensions/README.md

 This repo contains examples of Clanker v4.1 pool extension contracts.
 Pool extensions are a feature enabling advanced users to add custom logic to a pool's after swap flow.
 See the [documentation](https://clanker.gitbook.io/clanker-documentation/references/core-contracts/v4/clankerhookv2/pool-extensions) for a high level explainer.

-Note: users are expected to develop and deploy their own pool extensions, the Clanker team will not deploy pool extensions for you.
+Note: pool extensions are not enabled by default.
+To enable a pool extension that you developed, please reach out to the Clanker team.
+We're happy to help!

 ## Extension Examples